ashoknc16/seo-portfolio/case-studies/local-service/README.md

-## Case Study: Reviving an Edu-Tech Website Post-Google Core Update
+## Case Study: Reviving an Client Website Post-Google Core Update

 ## - About the Client
 An established Edu-Tech platform with 7+ years in the industry, consistently growing its organic visibility by publishing high-quality daily content.
 Over time, they successfully outranked major competitors and secured top positions in their niche.